The Best Things To Do in Osaka’s Amerikamura District

-For decades Koga-ryu has been serving the most popular takoyaki in Amemura and the Shinsaibashi area.
-What started out as just a humble store front in Amemura has turned into a Kansai wide corporation with 12 stores located across 6 prefectures.
-While Koga-ryu are enjoying this success, they stay firmly dedicated to using the freshest octopus in their takoyaki.
-They offer standard takoyaki with bonito flakes and takoyaki sauce, but they also make a couple of unusual versions like the black pepper and mayonnaise, as well as a soy sauce option.
-Grab an order to go and snag a bench at Triangle Park for a truly classic Osaka experience.
+For decades, Kogaryu Takoyaki has been serving the most popular takoyaki (octopus balls) in the area.
+What started as just a humble storefront in Amerikamura has turned into a Kansai-wide corporation with 12 stores located across six prefectures.
+Despite its success, Kogaryu is firmly dedicated to using only the freshest octopus in its takoyaki.
+It offers standard takoyaki with bonito flakes and takoyaki sauce, but it also makes more unusual versions, such as a black pepper and mayonnaise option, or one with soy sauce.
+Grab an order to go and snag a bench at Triangle Park for a classic Osaka experience.

-Pop Sweet in Amemura claims to have the longest soft creams in Japan, and while they can’t exactly offer hard proof, they do have really really long ice cream cones that measure in at 15 inches (40cm).
-A sword-like ice cream cone only costs 300 yen and comes in vanilla, chocolate, and mixed varieties.
-Besides being long, the ice cream is sweet and creamy and happens to look really great in Instagram photos.
+Pop Sweet claims to have the longest soft-serve ice creams in Japan, and while it can’t exactly offer hard proof, it does have incredibly tall ice-cream cones that measure a whopping 40cm (16in).
+The sword-like ice-cream cones come in vanilla, chocolate and mixed varieties.
+Besides being impressive in appearance, the ice cream is sweet and creamy – and happens to look great in photos.

-Amerikamura is filled with dedications to popular culture everywhere so it makes sense that one of Japan’s only vintage arcades would call the area home.
-The Silver Ball Planet is a retro pinball arcade housed in the Big Step building and is a perfect place to start or stop any Amerikamura trip.
-They have machines from the 60s, up to modern times, and prices are affordable with the most expensive machines being 100 yen for one play.
-Don’t miss a chance to try out oldies like the Evil Knievel and Teenage Mutant Ninja Turtles to relive those bygone days before Gameboys.
+Amerikamura is filled with stores dedicated to pop culture, so it makes sense that one of Japan’s only vintage arcades calls the area home.
+The Silver Ball Planet is a retro pinball arcade housed in the Big Step building and is well worth visiting.
+It has gaming machines from the 1960s right up to modern times, and prices are affordable – the most expensive machines cost ¥100 (£0.76) per go.
+Don’t miss the chance to try out oldies such as the Evel Knievel and Teenage Mutant Ninja Turtles to relive the days before Game Boys.

 Hang out at the wildest Halloween party in the world

-Those traveling through Kansai during Halloween must take a detour to Triangle Park for one of the most epic Halloween parties in the world.
-Halloween has only gained popularity amongst Japanese people in recent years, but they know how to do it right.
-Amerikamura shuts down traffic on Halloween weekend and thousands and thousands of people come in elaborate costumes to dance, drink, and just walk around and enjoy themselves.
-It’s almost looked down upon to show up in anything less than a handmade costume that’s been in the works for months leading up to Halloween.
-So even if you don’t have a homemade Pikachu outfit, do not miss this once a year extravaganza and experience Kansai at its craziest.
+Those travelling through Kansai during Halloween must take a detour to Triangle Park for one of the most epic Halloween parties in the world.
+Halloween has only gained popularity in Japan in recent years, but that doesn’t mean they don’t know how to do it right.
+Indeed, it’s almost looked down upon to show up in anything less than a handmade costume that’s been in the works for months leading up to the event.
+Amerikamura shuts down traffic on Halloween weekend, and thousands of people descend on the square in elaborate costumes to dance, drink and enjoy themselves.
+Even if you don’t have a home-made Pikachu outfit, do not miss this once-a-year extravaganza, and the chance to experience Japan’s Kansai region at its craziest.